siddeshwarnavink/kyte/README.md

 ## Contributing

-Contribution helps in makeing this library more stable.
-You can countribute to this library if you find any bugs or if you feel some things can be improved.
+Contribution helps in making this library more stable.
+You can contribute to this library if you find any bugs or if you feel some things can be improved.
 But before you do so, make sure you read the [Contributing Guide](./CONTRIBUTING.md) to get a clear understanding of the project structure.